hvianna/audioMotion-analyzer/README.md

 If neither is defined, a new audio context will be created.
 After instantiation, [`audioCtx`](#audioctx-audiocontext-object-read-only) will be available as a read-only property.

 See [this live code](https://codesandbox.io/s/9y6qb) and the [multi-instance demo](/demo/multi.html) for more usage examples.

+#### `canvas` *HTMLCanvasElement object*

+*Available since v4.4.0*

+Allows you to provide an existing [*Canvas*](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) where audioMotion should render its visualizations.

+If not provided, a new canvas will be created.
+After instantiation, you can obtain its reference from the [`canvas`](#canvas-htmlcanvaselement-object-read-only) read-only property.

 #### `connectSpeakers` *boolean*